openshift/enhancements/enhancements/arbiter-clusters.md

 - We will add e2e tests to specifically test out the expectations in this type of deployment.
   - Create tests to validate correct pods are running on the `arbiter`.
+  - Create tests to validate no incorrect pods are running on the `arbiter`.
   - Create tests to validate routing and disruptions are with in expectations.
+  - Create tests to validate proper usage of affinity and anti-affinity.
+  - Create tests to validate pod disruption budgets are appropriate.

 ## Graduation Criteria